University of Hyderabad: The Integrated Master's Programme

+To support its educational mission, the university established the Centre for Integrated Studies (CIS) in the academic year 2006–07.
+The CIS offers five-year Integrated master's degree programs across various disciplines, aiming to provide specialized, in-depth education to students who have completed their higher secondary education (10+2 level).It was renamed as College for Integrated Studies in 2014.

-College for Integrated Studies (CIS) was established in the year 2006 to offer 5-year Integrated master's degree courses.
-The centre offers 5-year integrated master's degree courses in Science, Humanities and Social Science subjects.
-The five-year Integrated M.A.
+The college offers 5-year Integrated master's degree courses in Science, Humanities, Economics and Social Science subjects.The five-year Integrated M.A.
 (I.M.A.) and M.Sc.
 (I.M.Sc.) courses of the University of Hyderabad are trans-disciplinary programmes with core and elective subjects.